Business Taxes

 /KB/static/images/rental_income_1.jpg

-Form 4835, titled "Farm Rental Income and Expenses," is used by landowners (or sub-lessees) who receive crop or livestock shares from tenants as rental income and did not materially participate in the farm’s operation or management.
-This form is specifically for reporting income based on production (e.g., crops or livestock) rather than cash rent.
-The income reported on Form 4835 is not subject to self-employment tax.
+Form 4835, titled "Farm Rental Income and Expenses," is used by landowners or sub-lessors who receive rental income based on a share of crops or livestock produced by a tenant and who did not materially participate in the operation or management of the farm.
+This form is used to report income and expenses from production-based rental arrangements rather than fixed cash rent.
+Income reported on Form 4835 is generally not subject to self-employment tax.

 Key Sections of Form 4835